metas-mk/100-days-of-code/r2-log.md

 Example for action creators and actions

+- by convention the action type is written in upeprcase with underscore

 ```js
 // People dropping off a form (Action creator)
 const createPolicy = (name, amount) => {